starship/starship/CONTRIBUTING.md

 Unit tests are written using the built-in Rust testing library in the same file as the implementation, as is traditionally done in Rust codebases.
 These tests can be run with `cargo test` and are run on GitHub as part of our GitHub Actions continuous integration to ensure consistend behavior.

-All test that test the rendered output of a module should use `ModuleRenderer`.
+All tests that test the rendered output of a module should use `ModuleRenderer`.
 For Example:

 ```rust
 use super::{Context, Module, RootModuleConfig};